fluxcd/flux2/docs/cmd/flux_create_image_policy.md

 ### Options

 ```
+      --filter-extract string   replacement pattern (using capture groups from --filter-regex) to use for sorting
       --filter-regex string     regular expression pattern used to filter the image tags
   -h, --help                    help for policy
       --image-ref string        the name of an image repository object
+      --select-alpha string     use alphabetical sorting to select image; either "asc" meaning select the last, or "desc" meaning select the first
-      --semver string         a semver range to apply to tags; e.g., '1.x'
+      --select-semver string    a semver range to apply to tags; e.g., '1.x'
 ```

 ### Options inherited from parent commands